Baseten Delivery Network

 GCP supports using either [service accounts](https://cloud.google.com/iam/docs/service-account-overview) or OIDC for GCS authentication.

-#### GCP OIDC (Recommended)
+#### GCP OIDC (recommended)

 OIDC provides short-lived, narrowly scoped tokens for secure authentication without managing long-lived credentials.